Palmetto Buffalo Grass in Melbourne

-This turf provides a lawn grass that has excellent winter colour, and can generally out compete weeds when established.
+This turf provides an instant lawn in Melbourne that has excellent winter colour, and can generally out compete weeds when established.
 Palmetto Buffalo Grass generally requires less watering and less mowing than most other turf varieties available in Instant turf rolls or slabs, and in Viro-Cell Lawn for patch up.

 Stenotaphrum secundatum ‘SS100′ is the genus, species and cultivar name of this turf.
 Thus ‘SS100′ is the cultivar or variety name of the turf.
 Palmetto is the trade name, or brand name.